 If you’ve implemented EMR software:

 - Are paper charts still circulating in your office?
 Don’t assume you’ve “gone digital” because you bought an EMR and gave your team a scanner.
-If you haven’t removed paper from the environment, you are inviting the luddites in your organization to determine the success of your new system.
+If you haven’t removed paper from the environment, the crutch remains, and staff members will not fully adopt the new system?

 - Are you fully utilizing the data your EMR can produce to improve your internal processes?